Xia Brookside

 Xia-Louise Brooks (born 16 October 1998) is an English professional wrestler, better known by the ring name Xia Brookside.
-She is signed to Total Nonstop Action Wrestling (TNA).
+She is signed to Total Nonstop Action Wrestling (TNA), where she is the current TNA Knockouts World Champion in her first reign.
 She previously worked for World Wonder Ring Stardom, where she was a member of Club Venus, and WWE, where she performed on the NXT UK brand.

 Early life

 Xia-Louise Brooks was born in Leicester on 16 October 1998, the daughter of fellow professional wrestler Robbie Brookside.

 Professional wrestling career

 Independent circuit (2014–2017)

-Brooks was trained by her father, as well as Dean Allmark and Robbie Dynamite.
+Brooks was trained byDean Allmark and Robbie Dynamite.
 Under the ring name Xia Brookside, she made her in-ring debut for All Star Wrestling in her father's native Liverpool on 2 August 2015, teaming with El Ligero to defeat Kay Lee Ray and Sammy D. In February 2016, she lost a three-way match for the ICW Women's Championship against Kay Lee Ray and Carmel Jacob.
 In May 2016, she took part in the Empress Pro Invitational, defeating Toni Storm in the semi-finals and Kay Lee Ray in the tournament finals.
 On 26 June 2016, Brookside defeated Toni Storm to become Pro Wrestling Ulster Women's champion.
 In 2017, at a Kamikaze Pro event, she was defeated by Rosemary.

 In 2016, Brookside made her Revolution Pro Wrestling debut losing to Jinny Couture.
 In 2017, she began working for the Japanese World Wonder Ring Stardom promotion.
 She made her debut teaming with Mari Apache and Gabby Ortiz to defeat Hiromi Mimura, Konami and Starlight Kid.
 In her second Stardom match, Brookside and Ortiz defeated Natsuko Tora and Kaori Yoneyama of Team Jungle.
 During the 2017 5STAR Grand Prix she gained two points by defeating Kris Wolf in the first set of block B matches.